wangthomas/bloomfield/README.md

 Go - [gobloomfield](https://github.com/wangthomas/gobloomfield)

-## Why it's high performance
+## Why client-side hashing

 A traditional bloom filter service would accept a key as a string and perform hashing using multiple hash functions.
-Then the hash values would be mapped into a bitmap.
-The most time consuming task is the hashing.

-Bloomfield is using client-side hashing -- the hashing is done on the client side only.
+Bloomfield is using client-side hashing -- hashing(partial) is done on the client side.

-## Why client-side hashing
+### Benefits of client-side hashing

-The hashing has to be done anyway on the client side.
-What's the benefits for the overall system?

 1. Avoid overloading.